yakara-ltd/chef-xo/README.md

 #### xo::common
 Common code for the web and server recipes.
 You should not need to use this.

+#### xo::server-auth-\*, xo::server-transport-\*, xo::server-backup-reports
+These recipes install their respective xo-server plugins.
+They use an `xo_server_plugin` resource that can install any named plugin from npm.
+If anyone can figure out how to get xo-server to pick up plugins from `NODE_PATH` so that they don't have to be installed into xo-server's `node_modules` directory, please let me know.

+#### xo::server-plugins
+This is a shortcut to call all the above xo-server plugin recipes.

 Contributing
 ------------
 You know what to do. ;)